iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 ##### Deposit & Withdraw Collaterals

-The deposit collateral has two sets of events in the transaction, the first one deposits the collateral and the second one locks the collateral in the Anchor Overseer Contract.
-We look for the lock collateral message to get the amount deposited.
-We also join with > terra.oracle_prices to get prices in USD.
+The deposit & withdraw collateral has two sets of events in the transaction, the one which deposits/ withdraws the collateral and the other one locks/ unlocks the collateral in the Anchor Overseer Contract.
+We look for the lock/ unlock collateral message to get the amount deposited.
+We join with terra.oracle_prices to get prices in USD.

 > msg_value : execute_msg = 'lock_collateral'  or  msg_value : execute_msg = 'unlock_collateral'